garrandall/popular-music-data/tracks/stunt-101-g-unit.md

 As long as the VS bling, look at that light show
-In the hood they say Fifty man your sneaker look right yo Just can't believe Reebok did a deal with a psycho Banks is a sure thing, yall niggaz might blow
+In the hood they say Fifty man your sneaker look right yo Just can't believe Reebok did a deal with a psycho Banks is a sure thing, yall niggas might blow
 I'm fittin to drop that, so I suggest you lay low
 Buc, he from Cashville, Tenneckee nigga
 Getting them ten of keys, save ten for me nigga

 I'm sensing a lot of tension now that I'm rappin
 But the kids used to look up to you, what happened?